xwipeoutx/ar-grad-workshop/README.md

 This project is a little starter - comes with ARFoundation, ARCore, ARKit and a mostly empty first scene to verify it works.
 Great for a beginner workshop or hack day.

-For workshopshop specific information, see the [workshop readme](workshop/README.md)
+For workshop specific information, see the [workshop readme](workshop/README.md)

 ## Prerequisites